pumukit/PuMuKIT/doc/upgrade/from5.1to6.0.md

 The 6.0 code already ships the final values (`docker-compose.yml` with `mongo:8.0`, the `Dockerfile` with `ext-mongodb 1.21.0`).
 You only need to align your **running containers and data** with that code.

-> The commands assume the Docker Compose setup of this repository, with services
-> `php` (PHP-FPM) and `db` (MongoDB).
-Run database commands against the `db` container
-> and application commands inside the `php` container.
-Adapt the prefixes if your
-> deployment differs.

 Pick your scenario: